Alabama's Medical Marijuana Law Doesn't Apply at Work

 “The Alabama medical marijuana law is written in about as employer-friendly of a way as possible,” says Phillips.

-The medical marijuana laws in some states, for example, contain employment protections for medical marijuana cardholders—making such cardholders, in essence, a protected class, as with age, race and gender.
+The medical cannabis laws in some states, for example, contain employment protections for medical marijuana card holders—making such card holders, in essence, a protected class, as with age, race and gender.
 But that’s not the case in Alabama.
 “There is not any language within the Alabama medical marijuana law that is even close to protecting employees,” says Phillips.
 “In fact, there’s quite a bit of language that says the exact opposite.”

 “This is somewhat paraphrased,” Phillips continues, “but the Alabama medical marijuana law bill does talk about employment.
 And it says all of the following.
 It says that it does not require an employer to modify job or work conditions for medical marijuana cardholders.
 It does not prohibit employers from establishing and enforcing drug testing or drug-free workplace policy.
 It does not prohibit employers from requiring medical marijuana cardholders to notify employers of cardholder status.
 It does not provide for an express illegal cause of action for an individual to file a claim against an employer.
 It does not prohibit employers from taking adverse employment action against medical marijuana cardholders based either wholly or in part on an individual’s medical marijuana use, and regardless of whether or not they’re impaired.
 So it’s just very, very employer-centric type of language.”

 Disability-Based Claims Could Be Difficult